 My early work in film began with a focus on garments and character simulation effects for cloth, rigid bodies, and hair.
 Even as an intern I was creating specs and workflow guides for teams that needed clothing but had no pipeline in place to handle those callouts.
 Once out of school, my time became focused on intense production shot work, and over the course of several films I was responsible for the simulation of armor sets, layered garments, boat lines, villain capes, complex equipment rigs, and full body human garments/tailoring during production.

 I am the team’s local evangelist for game technology, and regularly keep up to date on the latest tech advances to see what we can learn from and absorb into our pipeline.
 Even as a student I focused my thesis paper on the potential benefits of game technology as a film production tool.
-I’m also a hobbyist developer and have worked on several small apps for mobile, PC, and VR.
-I’m currently developing a context-free dialogue tool for the Unity game engine to assist in creating engaging non-linear narratives.
+I’m also a hobbyist developer and have experimented with small experiences on mobile, PC, and VR.
+I’m currently developing a treeless dialogue tool for the Unity game engine to assist in creating engaging non-linear narratives.